Weltman Weinberg, & Reis phone harassment

 Who is Weltman, Weinberg, & Reis?

 Weltman Weinberg, & Reis, Co.
 LPA, commonly referred to as WWR, is a third-party debt collector based in Cleveland, Ohio with offices in Michigan, Pennsylvania, Illinois, and Florida.
 WWR has been sued in Federal Court over 1,800 times.
 In April of 2017, the Federal Government filed a lawsuit against WWR for several illegal collection tactics.
-That lawsuit alleged that one of the illegal collection tactics that WWR was using was failing to implying that attorneys were actively working on cases to scare consumers into making payments.
+That lawsuit alleged that one of the illegal collection tactics that WWR was using was implying that attorneys were actively working on cases to scare consumers into making payments.
 In reality, no attorney had reviewed or looked at the consumer’s file.

 Address: PO Box 93784